jordancrane/blog/content/posts/2021/02/lets-split-keyboard-build-log/index.md

 ## Build Notes

-For the most part I followed the very well-done Let's Split [build guide](https://github.com/nicinabox/lets-split-guide), with a few notable exceptions.
+For the most part I followed the excellent Let's Split [build guide](https://github.com/nicinabox/lets-split-guide), with a few notable exceptions.
 Instead of using the open sandwich case prescribed in the guide, I chose to use the closed sandwich design available [here](https://github.com/nooges/lets-split-v2-case), to improve the backpack-robustness factor.
-One important note on this point---in order to use a case material that is not the same on both sides (I used matte clear acrylic, which only has a matte finish on one side) I used the modified design from [this PR](https://github.com/nooges/lets-split-v2-case/pull/3), which flips half of the top and bottom plates---otherwise one side of the keyboard will be smooth side facing out, and the other side will have the matte side facing out.
+One important note on this point---in order to use a case material that is not the same on both sides (I used matte clear acrylic, which only has a matte finish on one side) I used the modified design from [this PR](https://github.com/nooges/lets-split-v2-case/pull/3).
+It flips half of the top and bottom plates; otherwise one side of the keyboard will have the smooth side facing out, and the other side will have the matte side facing out.
 The other change I made was to use the [Elite-C v4](https://www.reddit.com/r/MechanicalKeyboards/comments/9qguhx/news_announcing_the_elitec_a_better_pro_micro/) instead of the [Pro Micro](https://www.sparkfun.com/products/12640), because my desire for USB-C was stronger than my desire to not spend 2x as much money on microcontrollers.
-I also have not soldered since college so I am relearning it for this project, so it may not be the prettiest (I'm writing this ahead of the assembly, so we'll find out together).
+I also have not soldered since college and I am relearning it for this project, so it may not be the prettiest (I'm writing this ahead of the assembly, so we'll find out together).
 I'm using leaded solder because I've heard it's easier to work with as a beginner, and I plan to just do a thorough desk cleaning post-assembly.

 ## Parts List